MintLucky/tic-tac-toe/README.md

-This is an online Tic-Tac-Toe game.
+## This is an online Tic-Tac-Toe game.

-Technologies used are: React, NextJS, TypeScript, Prisma, Tailwind, Shadcn, Server-Sent-Events, RabbitMQ, Docker
+Technologies used are: React, NextJS, TypeScript, Prisma, PostgreSQL, Tailwind, Shadcn, Server-Sent-Events, RabbitMQ, Docker

 As an architectural principle, FSD is used.